 This is her home

 -Gloria E. Anzaldúa

-This work explores the intersection of place and identity, emerging from my own experience of growing up geographically, culturally, and ethnically mixed.
-Raised between a reserved Midwestern household in Minnesota and a close-knit Latino family in New Mexico, the diversity of family traditions, visual heritage, and vernacular landscapes of these two environments is undeniable.
+This work explores the intersection of place and identity, emerging from my own experience of growing up geographically, culturally, and ethnically ‘mixed.’
+Between my places of origin (the upper-Midwest and Southwestern borderlands of the United States) the contrast of family traditions, visual heritage, and vernacular landscapes of these two environments is undeniable.
 I am interested in the spot of convergence, the inbetween place where my own identity has been crafted from dissimilar places of origin.
 In investigating and presenting this work from a personal perspective, this project creates a platform for conversation about the multiethnic, multicentered experience of identity that resides in physical and psychological in between spaces.

 Riding the Fence, Pulling the Trigger digs into this physical and psychological inbetween space through a series of hand-made objects, found materials and borrowed text that amplify ways of knowing that are regional and emblematic of their site of origin.
 Hunting, quilting, natural landscapes, and cultural traditions are referenced in ways that intentionally remix Midwestern Anglo-Americana and the Hispano/Indigenous Southwest.
 This project appropriates the craft of my parents (a gunsmith and a quilter) to recombine familial knowledge as a way of transgressing the boundaries of tradition and experimenting with new interpretations of mark-making.
-A shotgun used as a drawing tool, an inverted landmark carved from a dead cottonwood, and a patchwork textile map all exist in the space between delicate and aggressive, familiar and foreign, functional and useless.